google/WebFundamentals/src/content/en/updates/2018/09/chrome-70-deps-rems.md

 ## Deprecate HTML Imports

 HTML Imports allow HTML to be imported from one document to another.
-This feature was part of the early experimental version of web components not implemented in other browsers.
+This feature was part of the early experimental version of Web Components not implemented in other browsers.
 As such it is now deprecated with removal expected in Chrome 73, around April 2019.